Mekong River Cruises: Essential Information

 Mekong River Cruise Lines

-Here are five of the most popular and well-reviewed Mekong river cruise lines in operation.
-Each offers a unique experience on a different part of the Mekong, which stretches a rather unbelievable 2,700 miles (4,350 km) and passes through six countries.
+Here are six of the most popular and well-reviewed Mekong River cruise lines in operation.
+Each offers a unique experience on the Mekong.
+Though the river stretches an astonishing 2,700 miles (4,350 km) and passes through six countries, most river cruises stick to Cambodia and Vietnam.

-The river cruises differ in length and price depending on each operator.
+River cruises on the Mekong differ in length and price depending on each operator.
 Capacity also plays a role, with some cruise lines offering a much more intimate experience.

 Emerald Cruises Mekong River Cruises